kyleburton/bake/README.md

 function init () {
   if [ ! -e "$CONFIG" ]; then
-    bake_echo_red "Error: please copy $CONFIG.template to $CONFIG and bake_echo_red "fill in the required paramters."
+    bake_echo_red "Error: please copy $CONFIG.template to $CONFIG and bake_echo_red "fill in the required parameters."
     return 1
   fi
   source "$CONFIG"